richy0101/SimCity/docs/DesignDocPersonAgent.md

 ```
 ```
 public void goWork() {
+	hasWorked = true;
+	Activate transporation role with work place as destination;
 	Create new TimerTask {
 		msgDoneWorking();
 	}(Random time for Working);
 	personState = Working;
+	//Where does the logic for activate worker role go?

 }
 ```